jacob-dietle/SAMS-License/Source Available Commercial Safe License (SACS) version 1.0 .md

 1.2 Licensee is explicitly granted the right to:

 a.
-Non- commercial  Usage.
+Non-commercial  Usage.
 Licensee may use the Software for personal, non-commercial purposes, without limitation.
 Either by self-hosting, or using a third party service as an Intermediary as defined below.

 b.
 Make modifications to the Software.
 Licensee may add its own copyright notices to modifications made by Licensee and may provide additional or different license terms and conditions for use, reproduction, or distribution of Licensee’s modifications.
 While redistributing the Software or modifications thereof, Licensee may choose to offer, for a fee or free of charge, support, warranty, indemnity, or other obligations.
 Licensee, and not [AUTHOR], will be responsible for any such obligations.